-The prevalence of mental health and wellbeing issues for people born in Australia is higher (19.5 per cent for males and 24 per cent for females) than people born overseas (17.7 per cent for males and 19.9 per cent for females)6.
-While the reasons are not clear it may relate to the fact that people who successfully migrate to Australia are required to complete rigorous health checks and testing which means they are more likely to be physically healthier than the remainder of the population.
-This may also be true for mental health issues.
+The prevalence of mental health and wellbeing issues among people born in Australia is higher (19.5% for males and 24% for females) than in people born overseas (17.7% for males and 19.9% for females)6.
+While the reasons are not clear it may relate to the fact that people who successfully migrate to Australia are

-6 ABS.
+$^{^{\}rm 6}$ ABS.
 2007.
 National Survey of Mental Health and Wellbeing: Summary of Results 2007

-For immigrants from some countries, especially refugees- migration can be a source of trauma and refugees have been found to have high rates of mental health issues7.
+For immigrants from some countries, especially refugees, migration can be a source of trauma and refugees have been found to have high rates of mental health issues7.
 Rates of post-traumatic stress disorder, depression and anxiety were 3-4 times higher among Tamil asylum seekers than other immigrants8.
 Iraqi and sub-Saharan African refugees in Australia were found to have lower levels of mental health literacy compared with the general Australian population, indicating that targeted mental health promotion would benefit these refugee populations.